 WooCommerce: Deny Checkout if User Has Pending Orders

-As WooCommerce snippet requests by #BloomerArmada fans keep coming to my inbox, it’s time to publish a very useful functionality.
+As WooCommerce snippet requests by Business Bloomer Club members keep coming to our private Slack channel, it’s time to publish a very useful customization.

-Today, we’ll see how to deny purchasing to a given billing email address, if this is a user and happens to have a pending order already!
+Today, we’ll see how to deny purchasing to a given billing email address, if such a customer happens to have a pending order already!

 Deny checkout if user has a pending order in WooCommerce